Şehzade

-Şehzade (شهزاده) is the Ottoman form of the Persian title Shahzadeh, and refers to the male descendants of an Ottoman sovereign in the male line.
+Şehzade (Persian/شهزاده) is the Ottoman form of the Persian title Shahzadeh, and refers to the male descendants of an Ottoman sovereign.
 This title is equivalent to "prince of the blood imperial" in English.

 Origin

 Şehzade derives from the Persian word shahzadeh or shahzada.
 In the realm of a shah (or shahanshah), a prince or princess of the blood was logically called shahzada, the term being derived from "shah" using the Persian patronymic suffix -zādeh or -zada, meaning "son of", "daughter of", "descendant of", or "born of".
 However, the precise full styles can differ in the court traditions of each monarchy.

 Usage in Ottoman royalty

 In Ottoman royalty, the title şehzade designates male descendants of sovereigns in the male line.
 In formal address, this title is used with title sultan before a given name, reflecting the Ottoman conception of sovereign power as a family prerogative.
 Only a şehzade had the right to succeed to the throne.
 Before the reign of Murad II (1421-1444 and 1446–1451), sons of sultans used the title Çelebi after their name.

 The formal way of addressing a şehzade is Devletlû Najabatlu Şehzade Sultan (given name) Hazretleri Efendi, i.e., Sultan Imperial Prince (given name) or simply Imperial Prince (given name).
 The style of consorts of şehzades is hanımefendi.
 Sons of şehzades also carried the same title as their fathers, and daughters of şehzades hold the title sultan after their name.
 The Osmanoğlu family continues to use these titles.